MEMBER OF THE PARLIAMENT OF THE REPUBLIC OF RP - DISTRICT 22

 After returning to Galicia, he did not give up his political activity.
 In 1904, he went to Japan, which was at war with Russia, where he negotiated with the Mikado government to establish a Polish legion under the Japanese army.
 However, he only obtained help in purchasing arms and ammunition for the PPS and the PPS Fighting Organisation formed by the party.
 Despite quelling a number of riots, unrest and clashes with the police, Piłsudski continued his efforts to create a Polish military force.
 When the PPS split in 1906, a group associated with Piłsudski founded the Revolutionary Faction, which was planning an uprising against the tsar.

-In 1910, in the Austrian partition, it was possible to establish two legally operating organizations that conducted military exercises and theoretical lectures - the "Riflemen's Association" in Lviv and the "Riflemen's Society" in Krakow.
-In 1912 Pilsudski became Commander-in-Chief of the Riflemen's Association.
-At the outbreak of World War I, he headed well-trained troops with which he entered the Kingdom of Poland, where he occupied a strip of border land abandoned by the Russians.
-Subsequently, having subordinated himself to Austria, he officially created the Polish Legions and personally commanded their First Brigade, while in close conspiracy he established the Polish Military Organization (POW).
-When in 1917 the Legions refused to swear allegiance to Austria and Germany, Pilsudski, although he had resigned his command a year earlier and having become a member of the Provisional Council of State demanded the formation of a National Government in Warsaw, was arrested and imprisoned in Magdeburg, where he remained until November 1918.
+In 1910, in the Austrian partition, two legal organisations were set up - the 'Riflemen's Association' in Lwów and the 'Riflemen's Society' in Kraków, which conducted training and theoretical lectures on military matters.
+In 1912, Piłsudski became Chief Commander of the Riflemen's Association.
+At the outbreak of World War I, he led well-trained troops, with which he entered the Kingdom of Poland, where he occupied a strip of border land abandoned by the Russians.
+Subsequently, having surrendered to Austria, he officially created the Polish Legions and personally commanded their First Brigade, while in close conspiracy he established the Polish Military Organization (POW).
+When in 1917 the Legions refused to swear an oath of allegiance to Austria and Germany, Piłsudski was arrested and imprisoned in Magdeburg, where he remained until November 1918.

 However, the situation in the country forced him to re-enter the political arena.
 Social unrest, the growing number of unemployed and the economic crisis caused Piłsudski, who enjoyed great support and respect from society, to demand that the Witos Cabinet relinquish power.
 When his appeals failed, however, on May 12, 1926, at the head of his loyal troops, Piłsudski marched into Warsaw, and after three days of fighting forced both the government and the cabinet of President Stanisław Wojciechowski to resign.
 However, he did not accept the nomination for this office - aware of its limited competences, he refused to accept this dignity, but took the posts of Minister of Military Affairs, Chairman of the War Council and Inspector General of the Armed Forces.
 He was also prime minister twice (in the years 1926-1928 and 1930).